Skylar-Is-Alive/Free-Technology-Resources-BSC/README.md

 #### Players and Libraries

 - [Amethyst](https://github.com/Geoxor/Amethyst/releases/) - An experimental player that is more interesting than anything
-- [Musicat](https://github.com/basharovV/musicat/releases) - CAN'T EDIT WAV METADATA: Allows you to tag music and create smart playlists, but has slight annoyances
+- [Musicat](https://github.com/basharovV/musicat/releases) - CAN'T EDIT WAV METADATA: Allows you to tag music and create smart playlists - has slight annoyances
 - [VLC](https://www.videolan.org/vlc/) - Plays almost every file format
 - [Winamp](https://www.winamp.com/downloads/) - WINDOWS ONLY: Really good audio player.
 Use the Big Bento theme for the best view